 “Your body knows better than experts how much salt it needs — and telling someone to restrict their salt intake is akin to telling someone to restrict their water intake when they are thirsty.
 It just makes no biological sense.”
 Dr. DiNicolantonio

 Although salt is not addictive our brain does have a reward system surrounding salt.
 When we need more this system in our brain turns up, and when we eat salt we are rewarded with pleasure.
-But when we get enough salt, the system turn back down, and we do no longer get a pleasure reward.
+But when we get enough salt, the system turns back down, and we do no longer get a pleasant reward.

 Restricting salt wakes up the reward system in our brain.